ur-tcs/programming-2-ex-2/README.md

 ## Structural Recursion
 * We provide the signature of the functions you need to write in the exercise files.
 The body is replaced with ???: that’s the part you need to come up with!
-+ The exercise files are found in the folder `recursion_and_classes/src/main/scala/recursion`.
-The Exercises ar* those files which start with `Ex` (for exercise), sorted by the type of structure you will work on.
+* The exercise files are found in the folder `recursion_and_classes/src/main/scala/recursion`.
+The Exercises are those files which start with `Ex` (for exercise), sorted by the type of structure you will work on.
 The files `IntList.scala` and `IntTree.scala` should **stay unchanged**.
 They define the necessary classes you will work on in the exercises.
 * You will perform recursion on different structures like lists, trees, etc. The sufficient background to solve the exercises is given below.
 * The number of exercises is quite large.
 It is not necessary to solve all the exercises to get a good understanding of recursion since many of the exercises are similar.
 A few exercises of each type may be enough.
 * For each function we provided a test.
 As for the first exercise you can run the tests by entering `sbt` while you are in your project directory, and then compiling your code using `compile`.
 To run all the tests use `test`.
 If you only want to run the test of a specific function use `testOnly -- "*function*"`, where function is the name of the function you want to test.